Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 I know that bashing all things microsoft is fashionable on

+./ (I've done so a few times myself), but this making front page is a new low in clickbait by the editors...

-Developers strike again (Score:2)
+Developers strike again (Score:4, Insightful)

 It's funny, every time I mention how bad software is I get modded down.
 Not necessarily any particular software, but software in general.
 Between clunky interfaces, having to go spelunking to find what you want, bloat, you name it, software today is not a pleasure to work with.